-Support: Barger, Berger, Rich Mazzini, Nunnery
+Support: Mazzini, Nunnery

-Our approach to workforce management clearly requires leadership that is highly skilled and experienced in all elements of cost management, as well as the intricacies of utility field work in both construction and maintenance.
-As one of the country's largest utilities, CECONY should display a high level of sophistication in terms of their programmatic approach and the skill of their hands-on managers and workers.
+Our approach to work management clearly requires leadership that is highly skilled and experienced in all elements of cost management, as well as the intricacies of utility field work in both construction and maintenance.
+National Grid should display a high level of sophistication in terms of their programmatic approach and the skill of their hands-on managers and workers.
 It takes commensurate skills and experience to examine and evaluate their performance.
-Accordingly, we have carefully selected a team leader and supporting consultants who will be in a position to add substantial value to the audit and to CECONY's future operations.
+Accordingly, we have carefully selected a team leader and supporting consultants who will be in a position to add substantial value to the audit and to National Grid's future operations.